AdnanMuzavor/Striver_Sde_Sheet/README.md

 ### Approaches: copy LL with random pointer [map + LL manip approach].
 - rotate LL simply by pointer manip and k%len logic.
 - use pointers to find max consecutive ones and removing duplicates.
 - trapping rain water by keeping track of tallest walls around and selecting min among them.

+## Day 8
+### Approaches:
+- Greedy approach by sorting to maximise/minimise th result
+- Using greedy technique to find tracks needed, maximum meeting feeting in room etc